klanderfri/CardReaderLibrary/CONTRIBUTING.md

 One should use *wstring* when coding strings since this code is meant to run on Windows.

 ### Language
-British English should be used everywere where it's possible.
+British English should be used everywhere where it's possible.
 American English should be avoided.

 ## Testing
 The application has a test case algorithm which is activated when the application is set to do debugging (see ReadMe.md).